DhruvSangwan/hybrid-ocr-app/README.md

 ## 📦 Desktop App Installation

 1. Download the desktop app from Releases
-2. Extract the ZIP file completely
+2. Extract the ZIP file or run the installer
-3. Open the folder
-4. Run `Hybrid OCR Desktop.exe`
+3. Launch `Hybrid OCR Desktop.exe`

 ---